[Today, I am starting a four-part article series, The Second Coming Does Not Begin with Armageddon. This is Part 1.]

 Then I saw heaven opened and here came a white horse!
 The one riding it was called “Faithful” and “True,” and with justice he judges and goes to war.

-Revelation 19:11 is typically cited as evidence that the battle of Armageddon begins the second coming: “Then I saw heaven opened and here came a white horse!
+Revelation 19:11 is commonly cited as evidence for the battle of Armageddon beginning the second coming: “Then I saw heaven opened and here came a white horse!
 The one riding it was called ‘Faithful’ and ‘True,’ and with justice he judges and goes to war.”
-However, similarity between Rev 19:11–21 and the main second coming passage in Matt 24:29–31 stops with the depiction of seeing Jesus coming from “heaven.”
-Similarity does not necessarily equal identity.
-Virtually all other details between these passages reveal two different settings.
+The context, however, does not reflect this.
+Revelation 19:11–21 is often linked with the second coming passage in Matt 24:29–31.
+But the only significant link is the depiction of Jesus coming from “heaven.”
+The other elements between these passages reveal two different settings.

-- In Matt 24:29–31, the Son of Man appears coming down in the sky arriving on the clouds to gather the saints.
-In Rev 19:11–21, there is no mention of him with clouds, but rather he proceeds to earth to destroy the armies of the nations.
+- In Matt 24:29–31, the Son of Man comes down to the sky arriving on the clouds to gather the saints.
+In Rev 19:11–21, the element of clouds is missing as Christ comes directly to earth to destroy the armies of the nations.

-- In Matt 24:29–31, parables and similitudes follow to illustrate the beginning of God’s wrath.
-In Rev 19, the battle of Armageddon depicts the completion of God’s wrath after the trumpet and bowl judgments.
+- In Matt 24:29–31, the return of Jesus if followed by parables and similitudes that illustrate the beginning of God’s wrath.
+In Rev 19, the battle of Armageddon clearly depicts the completion of God’s wrath, which occur after the trumpet and bowl judgments.

 These differences may not be contradictions, and, indeed, a difference of aspects do not necessarily denote two different events.
 The cumulative evidence, nevertheless, signal that these two passages portray two different timing events.
 While these differences above are noteworthy, the point in this article is corroborated if we understand that (1) the resurrection, (2) the inauguration of Christ’s physical kingdom at the seventh trumpet, and (3) God’s wrath will begin at a point significantly earlier before the battle of Armageddon happens.
 These three factors therefore signal that the battle of Armageddon will not begin the second coming.